Education and Training Vouchers for Youths Aging Out of Foster Care in TexasProgram Purpose

-- Are in TDFPS foster care and who are at least 16 years old and are likely to remain in foster care until age 18;
+- Is at least 16 years old and are likely to remain in foster care until age 18;

-- Have aged out of TDFPS foster care, but have not yet turned 21; or
+- Aged out of foster care, but have not yet turned 21; or

-- Are adopted from TDFPS foster care after turning 16 years old who are not yet 21.
+- Adopted from foster care after age 16 years but are not yet 21; or

 Youth participating in the education and training voucher program on their 21st birthday can remain eligible until age 23 as long as they are enrolled and making satisfactory progress toward completing their postsecondary education or training program.

-The education and training voucher can be used to cover the cost of attendance (tuition and fees, books and supplies, room and board, transportation, child care and some personal expenses or $5,000 per year, whichever amount is less.
+The education and training voucher is used to cover the college's estimated cost of attendance (tuition and fees, books and supplies, room and board, transportation, child care and some personal expenses, etc.).Application Process

 Visit Texas ETV at http://discoverbcfs.net/texasetv or call 1-877-268-4063 to talk to an ETV Coordinator.
 Students may also contact the regional Preparation for Adult Living (PAL) staff to discuss eligibility and college enrollment.
 Preparation for Adult Living (PAL) Preparation for Adult Living (PAL) Staff ContactsAdditional Information